Chikako-Takahashi/Chikako-Takahashi.github.io/README.md

 I am a quantitative and qualitative researcher and a PhD Candidate in Linguistics at Stony Brook University.

 I received my Masters in TESOL from TeachersCollege, Columbia University and have taught English for more than nine years, in Japan, the US and Canada.
-I have also taught a Structure of English class to TESOL graduate students.
+I have also taught several undergraduate and graduate courses at Stony Brook University and Adlephi University.

-My main interests in Linguistics are Phonology, Phonetics, Second Language Phonology/Prosody, Second Language Acquisition and Psycholinguistics.
+My main interests in Linguistics are Phonetics, Phonology, Second Language Phonology/Prosody, Second Language Acquisition and Psycholinguistics.

-My dissertation focuses to answer what factors affect L2 influence on L1 phonetic learning (Expected completion in August 2020).
+My dissertation focuses to answer what factors affect L2 influence on L1 phonetic learning (Expected completion in December 2020).

 I have also worked on information structure of Japanese ditransitives and how metathesis can be analyzed in Harmonic Serialism.